mssa-ccad18/modern-web-app-pattern-dotnet/prod-deployment.md

     exit # exit the ssh connection
     ssh -F ./ssh-config 127.0.0.1 -p 50022
     pwsh
+    cd web-app-pattern
     ```

 1. [Sign in to Azure PowerShell interactively](https://learn.microsoft.com/powershell/azure/authenticate-interactive):

     ```pwsh
     Connect-AzAccount -UseDeviceAuthentication
+    ```

+    If you have multiple tenants, you can use the following command instead to login to the correct tenant:

+    ```pwsh
+    Connect-AzAccount -UseDeviceAuthentication -TenantId <tenant-id>
     ```

     ```pwsh